Therapy Options for Everything from a Crisis to a Small Worry

 What Exactly Is a "Level of Care"?

-What Are the Levels of Care for Mental Health?
+What Are the Levels of Mental Health Care?

 When Are Lower Levels of Mental Health Care Enough?

-Self-help encompasses anything you can do to improve your mental health without working with a peer or professional.
+Self-help is anything you can do to improve your mental health without working with a peer or professional.
 Self-help can take many forms.
 For example, you might:

 - Take a self-paced online course,